onenameio/support/README.md

 We currently don't support that feature but stay tuned.

-#### Q: Why does the DNSchain still say that my username is not found??
+#### Q: Why does the DNSchain still say that my username is not found?

-First, make sure your userid is all lowercase letters, ie: onename.io/kencode NOT: onename.io/kenCode Secondly, it can take a day or so to initially get your id info onto the Namecoin Blockchain, but after that, updates only take an hour or so.
+First, make sure your username only has lowercase letters.
+Second, it can take a few hours to a day for your username to be fully registered on the Namecoin Blockchain.
+After that, updates to your profile should only take somewhere between 10 minutes and a couple of hours.